bmrz2019/fdroidclassic/README.md

 ### What will be out

-* Swap, at least initially.
+* Swap.
 I almost never use it and I don't know many people that do.
 There's still the official client if you need that functionality.
 * App auto install via repo push
-* The tile based UI (at least until it becomes far more stable)
+* The tile based UI
 * The old xml based index support will be dropped
 * Support for very old version of Android (< 4.0).
-Too hard to maintain :-/.
+  * Currently minimum Android version is 4.4, supporting 4.0 would be possible with some effort, but I'm not sure that's worth it.
+  * Even on Android 4.4 we can't currently support TLSv1.2, which is bad.
+  * TLSv1.2 support on Android 4.4 is theoretically possible, but I'm not sure how much effort it would be.

 ## Building with Gradle